Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ### Buy Hardware

-On [DefiNode](https://github.com/DefiNode/DeFiNode) you find a shopping list for the hardware of a Raspberry Pi node as well as a 3D case with DeFiChain logo.
+On [DefiNode](https://github.com/DefiNode/DeFiNode) you find a shopping list for the hardware of a Raspberry Pi node as well as a 3D program with DeFiChain logo.
 A good installation guide of the setup of a Raspberry Pi you can find there as well.
+Watch out [DeFiNode Druckservice](https://www.gabrielkunzer.com/definode), there you can order your own DEFI case.

 ### Run your own Masternode